tugberkgoc/foundation-notes/06 Code Quality.md

 list.add('bread', 42)
 ```

 This will call the `add()` function that is part of our `todo` object prototype.

-If you try and run this you will find that there is no functionality at all!
+Try running the server and adding an item to the list.
+Currently there is no functionality implemented at all!
+All the functionality is in the module we have imported.

 ### 2.1 Test Your Understanding